perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/SSDT/README.md

 	}
 ```

-In the folder you can find `Sample-Navi21.dsl` it is a quite common file, you can use it as a reference.
+In the `SSDT/samples`folder you can find `SAMPLE-NAVI21.dsl`, it is a quite common file, you can use it as a reference.
-We copy from terminal the result and insert it right between the comments:
+We copy the result from terminal window and insert it right between the comments:

 ```
 // Insert here your code